As teachers, we have benchmark goals for almost everything.

 - Reflect and Revise

-Lucy Calkins makes a great analogy in her Launching the Reading Workshop unit, in which she likens reading to running.
-She explains that a person doesn’t just wake up one day and run a full marathon without preparation.
+I love this analogy to running (by Lucy Calkins).
+You don’t just wake up one day and run a marathon!
 A runner makes an end goal and plans out the steps to get there, often setting smaller, realistic goals.
 Maybe they start by running 1 mile on the first day, 2 miles the next day, timing themselves and reflecting on what helped or hindered them.
 They might discover a certain pair of shoes helps them run more comfortably, running on a certain terrain helps build their stamina, etc.

 I can relate to this.
 I tried to run a 5k without the proper preparation.
 I came in dead last.

-Thankfully, my friend -and hero- Krista stayed with me for motivation and to lessen my humiliation.
+Thankfully, my friend Krista stayed with me for motivation and to lessen my humiliation!

 Just like a runner works toward their goal of completing a marathon in steps, making revisions along the way, students can also plan the steps they will take towards reaching their goals.
 It’s important to talk these through, so that children don’t get discouraged if they don’t meet their goals right away.